Diiegomr6/Chatbot-for-mobile-phones-questions-and-recommendations/README.md

 # Chatbot for Mobile Phone Questions and Recommendations

 This project implements a modular conversational assistant built in Python.
-The chatbot is designed to handle user interactions through intent detection, question answering, and recommendation generation.
-It combines large language models, a cloud-based backend, and a simple web interface to provide intelligent responses in real-time.
+It is a chatbot capable of answering technical questions about mobile phones and giving recommendation.
+This chatbot was developed for my Bachelor Tesis “Development of a chatbot based on Large Language Models and Retrieval Augmented Generation” for Universidad Carlos III de Madrid.

 ## Technologies Used